★★★★★

 The multiple intensity levels allow you to tailor your massage experience to the different muscles of your body.
 Gently apply pressure to the affected area to experience deep levels of massage.
 Bring the benefits of myofascial release to your legs without the discomfort of a cold, metal instrument or an awkward foam roller.

-Dehydration is a common cause of muscle knots.
+Dehydration is awell-documented contributor to muscle stiffness and knot formation.
 Make sure you are drinking enough water throughout the day.
 It is important to drink more water before and after workouts to prevent new muscle knots from forming.

 Remember that coffee, tea, and alcohol are diuretics, meaning they cause you to lose fluid.
 Consuming these liquids frequently can make dehydration worse and lead to muscle knots.